On This Page

 Recreation Strategy for Wells Gray Provincial Park

 In collaboration with First Nations, park users, stakeholders, and local and regional governments, BC Parks is developing a recreation strategy for Wells Gray Provincial Park.
-The report is due to be completed by mid-2020.
+The report is due to be released by mid-2021.
 Stay tuned!

 Canyon access to the Clearwater River Trail is closed

 Due to bridge damage, the 3rd Canyon access to the Clearwater River Trail is closed until further notice.
 Please monitor this page for trail condition updates.
 Your cooperation is appreciated.

 Wells Gray has something to offer every outdoor interest: lush alpine meadows, excellent birding and wildlife viewing opportunities; hiking for every ability, ranging from a few minutes on a level trail to many days with a map and compass; boating, canoeing and kayaking.
 Guiding businesses offer horseback riding, canoeing, river-rafting, fishing and hiking; and the history enthusiast can learn about the early homesteaders, trappers, and prospectors, or about the natural forces that produced Wells Gray’s many volcanoes, waterfalls, mineral springs and glaciers.